Search

 A nuclear reactor converts the heat created by nuclear fission into electricity.
 Fission occurs when a neutron splits a uranium atom into two smaller atoms, releasing heat and more neutrons that split more atoms, continuing in a controlled chain reaction.
 The heat released by fission is used to create clean steam that spins a turbine to generate electricity.
 This is similar to how other types of energy plants use heat to generate electricity.

 The nuclear energy industry is pursuing a wide range of new systems that will be demonstrated within the next decade.
-These reactors use materials and technologies that allow for the reactors to be smaller and more flexible and operate at higher temperatures.
+These reactors use materials and technologies that allow for the reactors to be smaller, more flexible and operate at higher temperatures.
 These higher temperatures result in more efficient electricity generation and heat for industrial processes, along with reduced costs.

 The U.S. Department of Energy’s Advanced Reactor Demonstration Program is offering cost-shared partnerships with industry to support the development and demonstration of advanced reactors.